spike0en/oneplus_archive/README.md

 ## Overview 🔍

 This project is an a firmware repository of OxygenOS & ColorOS, offering stock OTA images for **OnePlus** phones.
+All files are [archived](https://archive.org/download/oneplus_archive/spike0en/), ensuring easy access and long-term preservation.

 ### Key features:
 - Helps in restoring stock firmware and recovery from soft‑bricks.